Betterment/katas/bar-seating/README.md

 If there are <= 3 people in line, this person will stick around.

 ##### Turnover customer
 At the time the customers enter the bar, this customer looks at the max time remaining for the customers sitting down.
-If the max(remaining time of sitting customers) <= 5 they will sit down.
+If the max(remaining time of sitting customers) <= 5 they will stay at the bar.

 #### Timing details
 Actions happen instantly.
 For example, if a customer arrives at a completely open bar at time 0, they will be sitting down as of time zero.
 If a customer arrives at time 0, sits down for 3 time units, someone else can occupy the seat starting at time 3.

-Also, this is arbitrary, but to make sure everyone is making the same assumptions, the order of operations is
+This is arbitrary, but to make sure everyone is making the same assumptions, the order of operations is
  1. Customers leave the bar
  2. In line customers sit down
  3. Incoming customers assess whether or not they’ll stay